bootstrap-vue/bootstrap-vue/src/components/table/README.md

 **Note:** stacked mode with `<b-table-simple>` requires that you use the BootstrapVue [table helper components](#table-helper-components).
-Use of the regular `<tbody>`, `<tr>`, `<td>` and `<th>` element tags will not work as expected, not automatically apply any of the required accessibility attributes.
+Use of the regular `<tbody>`, `<tr>`, `<td>` and `<th>` element tags will not work as expected, nor will they automatically apply any of the required accessibility attributes.

 ### Table simple as a plugin